emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 ```

 That's right, we must cast to `Some`, how would the compiler know for sure that we are
 in fact dealing with a Some?
+We can see the `if`, but the compiler doesn't know it's
+relevant if we don't tell it.

 For that purpose, typescript supports [flow control analysis](https://blog.mariusschulz.com/2016/09/30/typescript-2-0-control-flow-based-type-analysis)
 when [type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types)